Stealing a page from Susie’s book to give you an update on the “current status” of my life. Some high, some low, some final Olympic thoughts.

 I’m obviously very disappointed as this is my second “failed” marathon in a row.
 More than that, I’ve been away from the sport and activity I genuinely love so much.
 I don’t think running was the cause of anything, because technically I had been running more before official training started, but it probably wasn’t helping things overall.
 Not sure if that makes any sense.

-I’ve gone through my version of a grieving process (“Why me?
-I did everything right.
-I was barely running.”) so I’m much more at peace with my current state now.
+I’ve gone through my version of a grieving process so I’m much more at peace with my current state now.
 Other things have taken precedence over running this past year.
 Truthfully, fitness in general has taken a back seat lately.
 There are seasons for everything, right?

 Ok, no more sadness, onto the food….